Scientists reveal new details about ‘screaming’ Egyptian mummy’s life and death | CNN (2024)

 “Burial procedures or post-mortem alterations might have contributed to the phenomena of mummies with screaming appearances,” the authors noted in the study.

-“The cause or true history or circ*mstances of the death of this woman are unknown, hence the cause of her screaming facial appearance cannot be established with certainty,” Saleem said via email.
+“The cause or true history or circumstances of the death of this woman are unknown, hence the cause of her screaming facial appearance cannot be established with certainty,” Saleem said via email.

 Scientists reveal new details about ‘screaming’ Egyptian mummy’s life and death | CNN (4)